 During the last two decades, there has been a lot of research on SFEM for uncertainty analysis and quantification for solutions of partial differential equations [3, 4, 30].
 However, SFEM for SEVPs has been so far much less addressed in the literature.
 To a great extent, most research on SEVPs has, in fact, focused more on simulation-based techniques [31, 35].
-Nevertheless, relatively few attempts have been made to approximate the stochastic moments of both the eigenvalues and eigenvectors through the use of spectral methods [17, 21, 42].
-In [42], the authors propose algorithms based on the inverse power method together with spectral methods for computing approximate eigenpairs of both symmetric and non-symmetric SEVPs.
+Nevertheless, relatively few attempts have been made to approximate the stochastic moments of both the eigenvalues and eigenvectors through the use of spectral methods [17, 21, 38, 43].
+In [43], the authors propose algorithms based on the inverse power method together with spectral methods for computing approximate eigenpairs of both symmetric and nonsymmetric SEVPs.
+Sousedík and Elman use the inverse subspace iteration method in [38] to tackle the eigenproblem.
 The method proposed in [17] essentially rewrites the eigenvalue problem resulting from a spectral discretization (which we henceforth refer to as stochastic Galerkin method (SGM)) as a set of nonlinear equations with tensor product structure, which are then solved using the Newton-Raphson method.
 In the spirit of [17], this paper presents an algorithm to determine the spectral expansions of the eigenvalues and the eigenvectors based on a Newton's method and SGM.
 However, unlike [17], this work specifically focuses on the use of a globalized low-rank inexact Newton method to tackle the eigenproblem.

-Now, recall that under certain conditions, the iterates produced by the Newton's method converge quadratically to a solution $x^$ of a given nonlinear system, and those of the inexact Newton method can obtain super-linear convergence [1, 14, 36].
-Both cases, however, assume an initial guess $x_0$ sufficiently close to $x^$ .
-Generally speaking, globalizing the inexact Newton method means augmenting the method with additional conditions on the choices of iterates $\{x_k\}$ to enhance the likelihood of convergence to $x^$ , see e.g. [36] for details of different globalization techniques.
+Now, recall that under certain conditions, the iterates produced by the Newton's method converge quadratically to a solution x^ of a given nonlinear system, and those of the inexact Newton method can obtain super-linear convergence [1, 14, 36].
+Both cases, however, assume an initial guess x_0 sufficiently close to x^ .
+Generally speaking, globalizing the inexact Newton method means augmenting the method with additional conditions on the choices of iterates $\{x_k\}$ to enhance the likelihood of convergence to x^ , see, e.g., [36] for details of different globalization techniques.
 The advantages of globalization notwithstanding, a drawback of Newton-type methods is that for fairly large eigenproblems such as the SEVPs considered in this work, they require considerable computational effort to solve the linear system arising from each Newton step.
 The aim of this paper is therefore to mitigate this computational challenge by exploiting the inherent tensor product structure in the SEVP to tackle the stochastic eigenproblem.
 More precisely, we combine low-rank Krylov solvers with a globalized inexact Newton method to efficiently solve SEVPs.